TcMenu/documentation/content/arduino-libraries/tc-menu/menu-item-types/sub-menu-item.md

 ## Creating a submenu item from the CLI

 Submenu items are slightly different to other items in the EMF file.
 They must appear BEFORE the first reference to them.
-To create a submenu item [from the CLI]({{< relref "tcmenu-cli-workflow.md" >}}) here is a template command (options in square brackets are optional):
+To create a submenu item [from the CLI](${relRef("tcmenu-cli-workflow.md")}) here is a template command (options in square brackets are optional):

     tcmenu create-item --parent 0 --type submenu --name SubmenuName [--localonly --readonly --hide]